gorkhatechie/lionelkirrmann.com/README.md

-# Beautiful Barpak
+# Lionel Kirrmann

-The website repo for [Beautiful Barpak](https://barpak.org).
-This project is under the [Beautiful Nepal](https://beautifulnepal.org) project.
+The website repo for [Lionel Kirrmann](https://lionelkirrmann.com).

 # Run with Docker